mtlynch/mediagoblin/docs/source/siteadmin/theming.rst

 the assets.
 You can copy this from ``mediagoblin/licenses/``.

-In the above example, we also use CC0 to waive our copyrights to images and css, so we also included CC0_1.0.txt
+In the above example, we also use CC0 to waive our copyrights to images and CSS, so we also included CC0_1.0.txt

 A README.txt file